korken89/msf2_interface/README.md

 ## Features added to MSF

-* A modular sensor measurement implementation, so any sensor can be used at runtime
+* A modular sensor measurement implementation, so any sensor (without storage) can be used at runtime
 * Adding sensor will be intuitive, not as currently in MSF
-* Does not use `boost::` for meta-programming, will mostly use `std::`
+* Does not use `boost::` for meta-programming, will mostly use `std::` and Kvasir MPL
 * Support a modular outlier rejection system, allowing multiple different rejectors to be available
 * The user can choose to use Automatic Differentiation for calculating measurement Jacobians.
 * Support to run on x86, x86_64 and ARM (Aarch64 and armhf)